catppuccin/catppuccin/README.md

 Catppuccin is available for various apps and in different formats.
 Here is a list of them:

+> Note: recently [Ctp v0.2.0](https://github.com/catppuccin/catppuccin/releases/tag/v0.2.0) was released and thus most of the ports need to be updated.
+Please refer to [this](https://github.com/orgs/catppuccin/projects/2) Kanban project to check out the progress made so far.

 #### IDEs/DEs

 -   [Nvim](https://github.com/catppuccin/nvim)